Berkshire Bank Hockey Night In New England: Projected Bruins-Flyers Lines, Pairings - NESN.com

-The Bruins will keep the Nick Ritchie-David Krejci-Craig Smith second line together, which means the third line will be Trent Frederic-Charlie Coyle-Chris Wagner.

-Matt Grzelcyk is not ready to return, so Connor Clifton will continue to skate on the second defensive pairing with Brandon Carlo.
+Few lineup changes are expected for either side.
+In fact, the Bruins’ plan is to keep things the same.

+After making his season debut Wednesday, Anton Blidh will remain on the fourth line with Sean Kuraly and Anders Bjork.
+Chris Wagner stays on the third line and Craig Smith the second as a result.

 Tuukka Rask will be in net for the Bruins.
-The Flyers will send out Carter Hart.
+The Flyers’ only change will be sending out Brian Elliott instead of Carter Hart.

+With this weekend’s games postponed due to COVID-19 concerns with the Buffalo Sabres, this will be the B’s final game until they face the New York Rangers on Wednesday.

 Brad Marchand–Patrice Bergeron–David Pastrnak